hiruna72/squigualiser/README.md

 ![image](docs/figures/squigualiser_website.png)

-For GUI lovers, plots can be generated using a website running on localhost.
+For GUI lovers, plots can be generated using a website running on localhost (http://localhost:8000/home)

 ````
 python src/server.py
 ````